 An interesting detail of the Christmas market in Sankt Wolfgang (Wolfgangseer Advent) is a Christmas crib created by the wood carver Matthäus Mayrhauser.
 The crib consists of about 40 life-size sculptures scattered over a larger area.
 Everybody is invited to walk betCeen the figures so in the evening it is difficult to decide who is a real person and what is a wooden figure.

-While staying at the event location Scalaria in Dezember 2005, I often came across photos and posters of this great water plane: the Dornier DO24 TT.
-It reminded me that every year an air show takes place in the sky above lake Wolfgangsee.
+While staying at the event location Scalaria in December 2005, I saw many photos and posters of this great water plane: the Dornier DO24 TT.
+It reminded me that the Scalaria Air Challenge takes place in the sky above lake Wolfgangsee every year.

 The Christmas market of Sankt Wolfgang im Salzkammergut is part of three markets (Wolfgangseer Advent) which are located around lake Wolfgangsee.
 So people can move from market to market by crossing the lake by boat.